zhengyue08/My_Verilog_Module/README.md

 # My_Verilog_Module
-A repo storing all used and verified module for a fast design
+A repo storing all used and verified module for a future design